Published on June 16th, 2017 | by Ruben5

 Floors inside bodegas are usually made of albero, a rough sandy clay or gravel that you also find in bullrings.
 They are sprinkled with water two to three times a week during the summers, which makes the water evaporate to keep the humidity high while also tempering the heat.
 Arabic tiles or earthen floors also work well in this respect, and can be seen in a few bodegas.

 Bodegas want to bring in the westerly winds (poniente) that come from the Atlantic ocean (bringing cool, humid air) and at the same time block most of the dry, hot levante winds blowing in from the east over land.
 Therefore, bodegas are built in strategic locations, with carefully chosen altitude and orientation, for instance on the edge of the high area of Sanlúcar where they are more open to wind without being blocked by surrounding buildings.
 At the same time their smallest surface will be oriented towards the south, to minimize exposure during the hottest hours.
 A north-east to south-west axis is perfect for minimum exposure to the sun and maximum exposure to winds.

 Looking at these cathedral-style bodegas, you’ll notice an interesting duality of grandeur and impressive size, opposed to a certain minimalism and soberness that comes from the repetition, the dark atmosphere and functional origins.
 Bodegas are biological ecosystems, always balancing the natural environment in order to have the perfect conditions for the development of the wine.
 The specific nature of sherry wines caused bodegas to develop a unique style of buildings.

-Did you visit bodegas in Jerez?
+Have you visited bodegas in Jerez?
+Be sure to check out the Sherry Wine and Brandy Route to discover some unique wineries.
 Feel free to comment with your favourite building!